The 23rd ranked Cougars ready for rematch with No. 4 Wildcats without Richie Saunders

-Injuries are at the forefront of No. 4 Arizona hosting No. 23 BYU in Wednesday’s Big 12 game at Tucson, Ariz.
+TUCSON — Injuries are at the forefront of No. 4 Arizona hosting No. 23 BYU in Wednesday’s Big 12 game in McKale Center at ALKEME Arena.

 Arizona’s nine-week run at No. 1 came to an end after consecutive losses last week at Kansas and at home against Texas Tech, a game in which freshman standout Koa Peat was unavailable after halftime because of a lower-leg injury and reserve Dwayne Aristode missed because of an illness.